HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ##### Twitter

-And finally, I wanted to look at one further down the list: Twitter.
+And finally, let's look at one further down the list: Twitter.

 {{ figure_markup(
   image="third-parties-twitter-main-thread-impact.png",
-  caption="Twitter impact on the main thread.", description="Bar chart showing the impact Twitter has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Twitter's impact on the main thread.", description="Bar chart showing the impact Twitter has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 0 milliseconds at the 10th percentile, 58 milliseconds at the 25th percentile, 134 milliseconds at the 50th percentile, 307 milliseconds at the 75th percentile, and 685 milliseconds at the 90th percentile.
 This correlates closely with the increase in transfer size from 132 kilobytes at the 10th and 25th percentiles, 148 KiB at 50th, 673 at the 75th and 1,538 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1661844053&format=interactive", sheets_gid="1536436674",